 What keeps the Lexus LX from being completely relegated to the “no, thank you” pile is its driving experience.
 It may not feel as up to par in terms of opulence as many of its competitors, but its driving experience matches them.

 The LX is powered by a twin-turbocharged 3.5-liter V-6 (the V-8 is no more) that makes 409 horsepower and 479 pound-feet of torque.
-It’s mated to a super-smooth 10-speed automatic transmission that drives all four wheels through standard full-time four-wheel drive.
-The F Sport version also features a sport-tuned suspension, which is silly for a vehicle like this, and didn’t make much of a difference in the vehicle’s handling compared to the non-F Sport version I drove.
+It’s mated to a super-smooth 10-speed automatic transmission that drives all four wheels through the standard full-time four-wheel drive.
+The F Sport version also features a sport-tuned suspension, which is silly for a vehicle like this and didn’t make much of a difference in the vehicle’s handling compared to the non-F Sport version I drove.

 2024 Lexus LX interior